YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 COMMENT, Comment line.
 Placed zbreak at next executable line.

 Run Time Information: This indicates that a ZBREAK specified a line that had no active code.
-Therefore, YottaDB/GT.M set the ZBREAK at the next line containing source code.
+Therefore, YottaDB set the ZBREAK at the next line containing source code.

 Action: -